Buy Curious

 The reality:

-As Hoagland points out, the increase in mortgage rates has slowed its steep climb, however, the combination of still-strong sales pricing and high cost of financing is keeping some buyers out of the purchase market—and driving rental prices up with their demand.
+Mortgage rates have dipped slightly however, the combination of high prices and the high cost of financing is keeping some buyers out of the purchase market—and driving rents up thanks to so much demand.

 Of course, there's the risk that you will not make anything at all.
-Hoagland credits the now-expired eviction moratorium with changing some investors’ views on being a landlord.
+Hoagland credited the tenant-friendly legal and regulatory environment with cooling interest in being a landlord.

-She says several investor clients have approached her team about selling as opposed to re-renting, "citing the exceptionally tenant-friendly legal environment, the lack of ability to collect more than one month’s security deposit (a disrespectful tenant can do a lot more than that in damage), and the hassle of being a landlord."
+She said several investor clients approached her team about selling as opposed to re-renting, citing the inability to collect more than one month’s security deposit (a disrespectful tenant can do a lot more than that in damage), and the hassle of being a landlord, in addition to the current legislative environment.

 Pro Tip: